vishnukantshukla/vishnukantshukla/README.md

 **💻 Programming Skills**
       Feel free to ask me about:
-**C Programming:** From pointers to data structures, I have a solid foundation in C programming.
+**Java Programming:** From Basic to data structures, I have a solid foundation in Java programming.
 **HTML & CSS:** I build visually appealing and user-friendly web interfaces.
 **MongDb:** I manage databases and write efficient queries for data manipulation.
-**Java:** I develop robust applications using object-oriented principles.

 💬 Let's Connect
 I am always open to discussing new projects, creative ideas, or opportunities to collaborate.
 Let's connect and build something amazing together!